 The Bridge, the Gorge, the Wine: A Day and Night in Ronda

-The road from Malaga to Ronda climbs through the Serrania de Ronda — hairpin curves through pine forests and limestone cliffs, the Mediterranean shrinking in the rearview mirror.
+The road from Malaga to Ronda climbs through the Serrania de Ronda — hairpin curves through pine forests and limestone cliffs, the Mediterranean shrinking behind you.
 Ninety minutes of driving that would be worth the trip even if Ronda didn't exist at the end of it.

 But Ronda does exist.
 And nothing prepares you for the first glimpse.